 \subsection{Klein-Nishina and pair production}

-Klein-Nishina (KN) effects and pair production becomes important once the photon energies in the comoving frame becomes comparable to the electron rest mass.
-Both of these effects are neglected here.
-Including KN effects, the spectrum should soften above $\epsilon \gtrsim 0.1$ \citep{Ito2018, Lundman2018}, meaning that the simulation currently overestimates the number of photons at the highest energies.
-This would in turn affect the detailed shape of the high-energy part of the spectrum.
-For instance, the high-energy bump visible at $\gtrsim10~$MeV at $t_{\rm obs} = 0.15~$s in Figure~\ref{fig:standard_case} would become less pronounced or disappear.
-Furthermore, there would be a precursor of high-energy photons in the light curve at energies above $\sim 10 \frac{\Gamma_2}{(1+z)}~$MeV, where $\Gamma_2 = \Gamma/100$.
-However, KN effects would likely not have a big impact on the estimated best-fit parameters, which are determined by the spectral shape around the comoving peak energy at $\epsilon_p \approx 4 \times 10^{-3}$ where KN effects are negligible.
+Klein-Nishina (KN) effects and pair production becomes important once the photon energies in the comoving frame become comparable to the electron rest mass.
+Both of these effects were neglected here.
+Including KN effects, the spectrum should soften above $\epsilon \gtrsim 0.1$ \citep{Ito2018, Lundman2018}, meaning that the simulation overestimated the number of photons at the highest energies.
+This would have in turn affected the detailed shape of the high-energy part of the spectrum.
+For instance, the high-energy bump visible at $\gtrsim10~$MeV at $t_{\rm obs} = 0.15~$s in Figure~\ref{fig:standard_case} would have become less pronounced or disappeared.
+Furthermore, there would have been a precursor of high-energy photons in the light curve at energies above $\sim 10 \frac{\Gamma_2}{(1+z)}~$MeV, where $\Gamma_2 = \Gamma/100$.
+However, KN effects would likely not have had a big impact on the estimated best-fit parameters, which were determined by the spectral shape around the comoving peak energy at $\epsilon_p \approx 4 \times 10^{-3}$ where KN effects are negligible.

 RMSs can lead to violent pair production if the shock velocity is high \citep{Budnik2010, Katz2010}.
-In the current simulation, very few photons have energies high enough for pair production.
-In addition, this number is currently overestimated as KN effects are ignored.
-Furthermore, the spectrum of the reverse shock at $\tau = 10$ is quite similar to a detailed RMS simulation performed in \citet{Ito2018} (Figure~4, bottom-left panel, similar maximum energy and similar extension above $\epsilon > 1$), which was found to produce no pairs in the RMS transition region.

-We conclude that including KN effects and pair production would not alter the main conclusions of the paper.
+In the current simulation, very few photons had energies high enough for pair production.
+In addition, this number was overestimated as KN effects were ignored.
+Furthermore, the spectrum of the reverse shock at $\tau = 10$ was quite similar to a detailed RMS simulation performed in \citet{Ito2018} (Figure~4, bottom-left panel, similar maximum energy and similar extension above $\epsilon > 1$), which was found to produce no pairs in the RMS transition region.
+We conclude that including KN effects and pair production would not have altered the main conclusions of the paper.